 • Various Shelters.

 Expert recommended Top 3 Hiking Trails in Newcastle, New South Wales.
-All of our hiking trails actually undergo a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and price to the general excellence.
-You deserve only the best!
+All of our hiking trails actually face a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and cost to the general excellence.

 Glenrock State Conservation Area, a protected expanse in New South Wales, spans 534 hectares along the coast, encompassing the suburban areas from Merewether to Dudley within the Newcastle and Lake Macquarie Local Government Areas.
 Noteworthy for its vital plant populations and historical sites, the area caters to diverse user groups.
 Renowned as a premier destination for mountain biking, Glenrock State Conservation Area offers a wide range of recreational opportunities.
 Home to the last surviving coastal rainforest pocket in the region, the park shelters various wildlife, including bandicoots, bats, and gliders.
 Glenrock State Conservation Area is a multifaceted gem with its rich environmental, landscape, cultural heritage values, and its contribution to recreation and tourism.
 Additionally, it serves as a hub for education and research, adding another layer to its significance.